Create a pitch-ready portfolio with this 5-step process

 On the other hand, if you are building a best of portfolio for your website or for a stock agency or a potential client, you're probably gonna go with ordering your images with a visual flow.
 And with this approach, you're going to take into account things like subject matter, color palette and other aspects of style.
 That move of you were really seamlessly from one image to the next, providing what I call cohesive diversity.
 So it's gonna be a flow where it makes a lot of sense visually to move from one image to the next, and you still might choose maybe a softer, more calm image.
 And then you'll follow that up with something that might be more bold or interesting, to create that kind of emotional diversity of reaction and also in a way that shows the diversity of style.

 So as you build your flow, you're not gonna put five images that all look really similar together, and then all of a sudden, boom, we're looking at five images that are of a very different style.
-You want to mix everything up into a visual flow, use a tool like white room collections to drag and drop your images, and you can reorder them super quickly and easily as you change your mind throughout this process.
+You want to mix everything up into a visual flow.
+Use a tool like Lightroom collections to drag and drop your images, and you can reorder them super quickly and easily as you change your mind throughout this process.

 And there you have it.
 A cumbersome and often emotionally difficult process is far easier when you can take it step by step.
 So let's review those steps again.